-Operated by Keolis Downer, the G:Link runs 14 trams along 13 kilometres with 16 stations from Broadbeach to Gold Coast University Hospital.
+Operated by Keolis Downer, the G:Link runs 18 trams along 20.3 kilometres with 19 stations from Broadbeach to Helensvale.

-Downer is delivering the infrastructure of the Newcastle Light Rail project and Keolis Downer has been appointed to operate the Newcastle integrated transport system including buses, ferries, light rail and interchanges.
+Downer delivered the infrastructure of the Newcastle Light Rail project, with Keolis Downer appointed to operate the Newcastle integrated transport system including buses, ferries, light rail and interchanges.

-This exciting project will transform and revitalise Newcastle, and builds on Downer's proud history as one of the region's largest employers with over 2,000 staff in various sites.
+This exciting project is transforming and revitalising Newcastle, and builds on Downer's proud history in the region.

 Downer’s TrainDNA delivers a full-service approach for improved passenger experience through next generation asset management.